 You can buy tickets directly before entering the ticket office or in advance via the Internet.
 When deciding to buy at the box office, be prepared for a long queue.
 Don't expect to buy a ticket for the next hour.
 It may turn out that the nearest free place is, for example, in 5 hours.

 Buying a ticket online well in advance is a much better solution.
 The so-called reservation fee of EUR 2.
 You pay 2 EUR more, but you have the option of booking entry for a day and time that is convenient for you, without the need to queue.

 You can check the availability of online tickets on ticket distributor's website - [click] (landing page is multi-lingual and there is also Polish; you can change the language on the top bar of the page).

-If you intend to visit more attractions in Rome (eg the Vatican Museums and the Sistine Chapel), you can get an additional discount on tickets to other attractions. go to the website Tiqets - [click] and (if there is currently a promotion going on) during the ticket selection process, you will come across information about possible discounts on tickets when buying admission to more than one attraction.
-If the site starts in a different language, you can change the language at the top of the page.
+If you intend to visit more attractions in Rome (eg the Vatican Museums and the Sistine Chapel), you can get an additional discount on tickets to other attractions. go to the website Tiqets - [click] and (if there is currently a promotion running) during the ticket selection process, you will come across information about possible ticket discounts when purchasing admission to more than one attraction.
+If the website opens in a different language, you can change the language at the top of the page.

 Average time for self-guided tour of the Colosseum: 45 min.

 Tickets are sold on site by three ticket offices: